-4. Demand side participation in the network planning and investment framework
+4. DSP and network planning and investment

 The arrangements for network planning and investment are important for ensuring the efficient use of demand side participation.
-This is because end-use customers do not currently pay the marginal cost of providing the electricity network to their location, and so are not presented with price signals that encourage them to take account of the costs of network use when making decisions on electricity demand.
-It is therefore necessary to consider the regulatory incentives created for network service providers' to take account of demand side participation.
+This is because end-use customers generally are not presented with the marginal cost of providing the electricity network to their location, and so do not receive price signals that encourage them to take account of the costs of network use when making decisions on electricity demand.
+It is therefore necessary to consider the regulatory incentives created for network service providers to take account of demand side participation.

 In this chapter we outline the current arrangements for network planning and investment within the NEM, and proposals on the role of the National Transmission Planner that are being considered by the Commission.
-The remainder of the chapter focuses on how best to facilitate demand side participation in network planning arrangements, and demand side participation within the new regulatory investment test.
+The remainder of the chapter focuses on how best to facilitate efficient demand side participation in network planning arrangements, and demand side participation within the new regulatory investment test.